gabrielnhn/ros2-line-follower/README.md

 ## Special thanks to:
 * The authors of `Programming Robots with ROS: A Practical Introduction to the Robot Operating System` (and reference code in https://github.com/osrf/rosbook)
 * @ROBOTIS programmers for their work in https://github.com/ROBOTIS-GIT/turtlebot3_simulations, licensed under Apache License 2.0 by ROBOTIS CO., LTD.
+* [Yapira UFPR](https://www.facebook.com/ufpr.yapira) Robotics Team for the inspiration and support
 * Prof. Eduardo Todt for letting me use this package as the final project of his "Mobile Robotics" course at UFPR.